use-inkubator/Ecosystem-Grants/applications/application-template.md

 Please provide the following:

 - If the name of your project is not descriptive, a tag line (one sentence summary).
-- A brief description of the template building.
+- A brief description of your project.
 - An indication of how your project relates to ink! ecosystem.
 - Choosen project idea category or your alternative category with explanation of its importance
 - An indication of why your team is interested in creating this project.